Integrate Algolia with Statamic

 Next Steps

-Now that you're all set up, you can dive deeper into Algolia and its settings to tweak your search experience.
-Whether it's adjusting typo tolerance, setting up faceting, or defining ranking rules, Algolia offers a robust set of options to make your search feature powerful and user-friendly.
+Now that you’re ready, you can dive deeper into Algolia and check advanced features to fine-tune your search.
+Whether it’s managing typo tolerance, setting up facets, or making ranking rules, Algolia has many options to enhance your search.

 Bring Your Ideas to Life 🚀